motionbug/new-motionbug-blog/exampleSite/content/posts/filevault-keyboard-fault.md

 ---
 title: Jamf Connect, Filevault and the USA Keyboard
 date: 2022-08-05
-description: 'Did you ever find'
+description: 'Filevault keyboard is set to USA ABC and your password doesn't work, what you need to do to change it'
 image: images/mac-kb.png
 ---